japfohl/ReUse-Websites/README.md

 $ ./bin/c9setup.sh
 ```

-* Once the script is finished running, you'll be ready to serve the website using the C9 apache web server, run all your tests, and access the projects MySQL database.
+* Once the script is finished running, you'll be ready to serve the website using the built in C9 apache web server, run all your tests, and access the project's MySQL database.

 ### MySQL